Hush (2016 feature film): Plot

-Outside, the killer threatens Maddie's cat with his knife, but she shoots him in the shoulder with the crossbow.
-As Maddie retreats into the house, the killer slams the sliding door on her wrist and crushes her hand beneath his boot.
-He allows Maddie to pull her mangled hand inside and close and lock the door.
+Outside, the killer prepares to kill Maddie’s cat, but she shoots him in the shoulder with the crossbow.
+While racing inside, Maddie drops the last bolt and reaches for it, but the killer slams the sliding door on her wrist, then allows her to pull her mangled hand inside and lock the door.
 When he threatens to enter the house, Maddie writes "do it, coward" on the door with her own blood.
-As the killer begins bashing the door in with a tire iron, Maddie uses her laptop to type up a description of the man and a message to her family.
-She then locks herself in her bathroom, armed with a knife.
+As the killer bashes the door with a tire iron, Maddie uses her laptop to type up a description of the killer and a message to her family, before locking herself in the bathroom, armed with a knife.

-Failing to break through the door, the killer opts to crash through the bathroom skylight.
-Maddie does not notice him until he inadvertently breathes against her neck.
-She narrowly avoids his attack and stabs him in the knee.
-He follows her into the kitchen, where she blasts his face with insecticide and uses her visual smoke alarm to disorient him.
-He begins strangling her, but she finally kills him when she stabs him in the neck with a corkscrew.
-Maddie retrieves her cell phone from the man's body and dials 9-1-1.
-As she sits on her porch steps while the police approach her, Maddie pets her cat and smiles.
+Failing to break through the door, the killer crashes through the bathroom skylight behind Maddie, unnoticed until he breathes on her neck.
+She stabs him in the knee and he pursues her to the kitchen, where she blinds him with insecticide and disorients him with her visual smoke alarm.
+He begins strangling her, but she impales him in the neck with a corkscrew, finally killing him.
+Retrieving her phone from his corpse, Maddie dials 9-1-1 and sits outside with him, smiling as the police arrive.